Agoric/documentation/main/zoe/guide/contracts/loan.md

 ##### [View the code on Github](https://github.com/Agoric/agoric-sdk/tree/master/packages/zoe/src/contracts/loan)
 ##### [View all contracts on Github](https://github.com/Agoric/agoric-sdk/tree/master/packages/zoe/src/contracts)

-The basic loan contract allows a  borrower to add collateral of a particular brand and get a loan of another brand.
+The basic loan contract has two parties, a *lender* and a *borrower*.
+It lets the borrower add collateral of a particular brand and get a loan of another brand.
 The collateral (also known as margin) must be greater than the loan value, at an amount set by the Maintenance Margin Requirement (`mmr`) in the terms of the